 First responders and firefighters in California have incredibly tough jobs, and there are times when these courageous citizens suffer from injuries that cannot be seen.
 This includes serious mental health injuries, including post-traumatic stress disorder (PTSD).
 Gov. Newsome recently signed a bill that allows these workers a stronger chance of earning workers compensation benefits when they are diagnosed with PTSD from job-related injuries.
-At Koszdin, Fields, Sherry & Katz, our Los Angeles workers compensation lawyers applaud this bill, and we want to discuss what this could mean for affected workers.
+At Koszdin, Fields & Sherry, our Los Angeles workers compensation lawyers applaud this bill, and we want to discuss what this could mean for affected workers.

 Gov. Newsome’s office announced that he signed Senate Bill 542 recently to ensure that firefighters and first responders are protected.

 “The job of firefighters and first responders can be very rewarding, but at the same time, extremely unpredictable,” said Gov. Newsome.
 “They can experience high-stress situations and traumatic incidents that can push them to the limit both physically and mentally, and we need to recognize and take those challenges head on.”

 This law, along with two other bills he signed, will provide mental health support to firefighters and police officers.
 One of the laws establishes standards for peer support programs and another prohibits the outsourcing of local emergency dispatch services to for-profit agencies.

 This is a necessary step to take for the state.
 Amid record-breaking wildfires and the regularity of mass shootings, our first responders are facing situations that can severely traumatize them.
 Suicides among first responders are not outpacing on-duty deaths, according to the Ruderman Family Foundation, a group that works on disability inclusion.